acend/argocd-basics-training/content/en/docs/08/sync_windows.md

 It still doesn't work, but why?

 By default, the three fields `namespaces`, `clusters` and `applications` will be evaluated using `OR`, not `AND`.
-The namespace and the cluster still matches our `simple-example` application.
+The namespace and the cluster still matches our `project-sync-windows-<username>` application.
 To change this behavior, edit the AppProject with the option `--use-and-operator`.

 ```bash
 argocd proj windows update project-sync-windows-$USER 0 --use-and-operator
 ```

 Try syncing again.
-This now works because the sync window only applies for applications with the name `sketchy-app`, the application `simple-example` is not matched anymore.
+This now works because the sync window only applies for applications with the name `sketchy-app`, the application `project-sync-windows-<username>` is not matched anymore.
 The three fields `namespaces`, `clusters` and `applications` and the functionality to toggle `OR` and `AND` evaluations give you a lot of flexibility to configure different sync windows.

 Then revert the changes and use wildcard `*` again to match all applications